runmachine-io/runmachine/docs/concepts.md

 Any user with read access to an object's partition (or project if the object is [project-scoped](#object-type-scope)) may view an object's tags.
 Any user with write access to the object may view the object's tags.

-## Object and Property Definition

-When creating or updating objects in the system, a user may associate one or more [properties](#properties) with that object.
-Administrators may set up constraints on the type and format of the values of these properties by setting a *property definition* for a specific partition, object type and property key combination.

-In setting a property's definition, the administrator can control the set of values that may be used for a particular property as well as define which groups of users may read or write the property.

 ## Machines